aser2709/Acl-Project/README.md

   - react-stripe-checkout
   - react-toastify
   - jquery
   # Database
- To provide database access for Coree, we used mongoose (a MongoDB object modeling tool designed to work in an asynchronous environment).
+ To provide database access for Udemyplus, we used mongoose (a MongoDB object modeling tool designed to work in an asynchronous environment).
  We have 6 models:
 - User
 - Admin